azazellochg/em_health/docs/cli.rst

 ^^^^^^^^^^^

 Import health monitor data from XML file.
 Compressed files (\*.xml.gz) are also supported.
-Optional `no-copy` argument is useful for small regular imports (e.g. automatic import every hour), since the xml may contain duplicated data points due to time overlap.
-If you are importing a large dataset, do not use this option as it will slow down the import significantly.
+Optional `no-copy` argument is useful for small regular imports (e.g. automatic import every hour).
+If you are importing a large dataset, do not use this option as it will slow down the process significantly.

 Syntax
 ^^^^^^